openalea/lpy/doc/user/turtle.rst

 .. code-block:: python

-	Axiom: @L("Some text", 18)	# Draws a text Label at the turtle's position.
+	Axiom: @L("Some text", 18)	# Draws a text Label at the Turtle's position.
 	# It can take two arguments which are the text to display and it's size.

 Some useful tools